 Complaining to the Data Protection Regulator

-You have the right to complain to the Information Commissioners Office (ICO) if you are concerned about the way we have processed your personal information.
-Please visit the ICO's website for further details at: https://ico.org.uk .
-Alternatively our Data Protection Officer can be contacted via firstname.lastname@example.org
+You have the right to complain to the Data Protection Commission (DPO) if you are concerned about the way we have processed your personal information.
+Please visit the DPO's website for further details at: www.dataprotection.ie .
+Alternatively our Data Protection Officer can be contacted via firstname.lastname@example.org .

 We may review this policy from time to time and any changes will be notified to you by posting an updated version on our website and/or by contacting you by email.